Delyespadon/Employee-performance-and-productivity-/README.md

 Employee_Satisfaction_Score: Employee satisfaction rating (1.0 to 5.0 scale).
 Resigned: Boolean value indicating if the employee has resigned

-## Objectives
+## Objective
--	Analyze qualitative-qualitative, qualitative-quantitative, and quantitative-quantitative relationships that will help in optimizing its sales strategy.
+-	Analyze qualitative-qualitative, qualitative-quantitative, and quantitative-quantitative relationships that will help in optimizing the Employees  performance and the satisfaction.
--	Create an interactive dashboard to analyze key KPIs such as sales, margins, and regional performance that helps to track sales performance by region and category to identify areas for improvement.
 ## Dataset

 The data for this project is sourced from the Kaggle dataset: